ansilove/ansilove/README.md

 Setting the bits to `9` will render the 9th column of block characters, so the output will look like it is displayed in real textmode.

+See the "Memory Map" section of the [Monochrome Display Adapter notes][13] for more information.

 ## Rendering Mode

 `mode` can be (all case-sensitive):